 Step 3: Check out for the cracks and fill them up

-Most of the homeowners get worried about cracks in the foundation.
+Most homeowners get worried about cracks in the foundation.
 But the fact is, not all foundation cracks affect the home’s structural integrity.
 Sometimes cracks can be caused by shrinkage during the concrete curing process.
-These unsightly, non-structural shrinkages, commonly known as hairline cracks, don’t put your home in immediate danger.
-But on the other hand, structural cracks are serious business.
+These unsightly.
+Non-structural shrinkages.
+Commonly known as hairline cracks.
+Don’t put your home in immediate danger.
+But on the other hand.
+Structural cracks are serious business.

-All over the internet and TV you find websites and programs with step-by-step guides of DIY foundation repair.
+All over the internet and TV you find websites and programs with step-by-step guides for DIY foundation repair.
 But the truth is that a foundation should not be experimented on in a DIY project.
 Foundation repair requires years of experience and specialized tools.
-When it comes to foundation repair, contact a foundation repair expert.
+When it comes to foundation repair.
+Contact a foundation repair expert.